tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 You can see it is adding all the descriptors, which includes environment, external dependencies, and plugins.
 We load the basetools, the nasm tools, report generators, and other tools.
 We also check our external dependencies and verify they match the version we expect.
-For more information, you can read the document about the SDE here: (TODO)

 The code is commited as commit at this point as (TODO).